-Funded trips for PP students to access school experiences and meal provision.
+Activity Evidence that supports this approach Challenge number(s) addressed Funded trips for PP students to access school experiences.
 The school allocates nominal funds accordingly to enable these barriers to be overcome to have parity of experience to that of all students.
-That may include allocating specific resources that enable students to attend school or to access school experiences based on the principles of equality and social justice.
-Additionally, the school runs a breakfast club in line with the EEF's guidance that pupil's benefit by preparing them for learning; this is evidenced by high attendance amongst PP students who attend early to receive breakfast before the school day begins.
-4 Contingency fund (For example, shoes, uniform, emergency fund, revision books) To support the day-to-day running of the school, our PP students and their families can experience varied barriers across the academic year.
+That may include allocating specific resources that enable students to attend school or to access school 4 experiences based on the principles of equality and social justice.
+Contingency fund (For example, shoes, uniform, emergency fund, revision books) To support the day-to-day running of the school, our PP students and their families can experience varied barriers across the academic year.
 The school allocates nominal funds accordingly to enable these barriers to be overcome to have parity of experience to that of all students.
-2,4 Supporting pupils' social, emotional and behavioural needs.
-To support students who struggle with social, emotional or behavioural needs, the school has access to trainee social workers, a family support worker and mentors; the vast majority of students seen are PP; supported by the EEF's guidance that students under PP are more likely to struggle socially and emotionally.
-1,3
+2,4